Bingi-Man/Debian-Xfce-Tweaks/README.md

 needs_root_rights=yes
 ```

-WARNING: ```allowed_users=anybody```: This setting allows any user on the system to run X server applications (graphical programs) as root.
+**WARNING**: ```allowed_users=anybody```: This setting allows any user on the system to run X server applications (graphical programs) as root.
 This means if any user account is compromised, the attacker gains full root access to your graphical environment and, consequently, your entire system.
 ```needs_root_rights=yes```: This explicitly grants root privileges to X server applications.
 Combined with allowed_users=anybody, a malicious program run by any user would have full root access.